 You can see my earnings had a huge jump from Jan to Feb., as I received my reward bonus (and redeemed it as a statement credit).
 Then, they steadily increased between $35-$45 per month each month, as I purchased groceries each week.

 My total “groceries” (supermarket) category expenses in my year end review, according to AmEx, was $6,446.87.
 How common is this?
-According to the U.S. Bureau of Labor Statistics, the average American spent $3,624 on groceries over the course of a year.
-A couple would average approximately twice that, or $7,248.
+According to a recent U.S. Bureau of Labor Statistics survey, American households spent an average of $6,189 on groceries over the course of a year.

 Note that each retailer you purchase from has a classification code that determines what category it falls in to.
 What retailer purchases fell in to Amex’s “groceries” category for me?
 Trader Joes, Whole Foods, Meijer, and Kroger.